• Skip to primary navigation

 • Once the rice is hot (this will take about 5 minutes), push the rice over to the side of the pan and crack the two eggs in the space.
 Add a little splash of the soy sauce to the eggs.

-• Making sure the part of the wok with the eggs in is over the heat, fry the eggs, giving a mix with the spatula until the egg starts to cook and look scrambled, but is still a little runny.
+• Making sure the part of the wok with the eggs in is over the heat, fry the eggs, giving a mix with the spatula until the egg starts to cook and looks scrambled, but is still a little runny.

 • Now mix the egg into the rice.